SongXueZhi/RegMiner/README.md

 # RegMiner

-A Mining Approach towards Automating Regression Dataset Construction from Code Evolution History
+A Mining Approach towards Automating Regression Dataset Construction from Code Evolution History.
+We are refactoring the project in regminer-x in order to make regminer more scalable.
+You can follow regminer-x for more updates.

 ## Catalog